Create Festive Pretzel Treats with Your Kids Today

 Eat!
 Talk!
 Enjoy!

-Becca Eisenberg is a mother of two young children and a speech language pathologist, author and instructor.
+Becca Eisenberg is a mother of two young children and a speech-language pathologist, author, and instructor.
 Her website, www.gravitybread.com encourages learning time during mealtime.
-On her website, she writes children’s book recommendations, app recommendations, as well as child friendly recipes with language tips their family.
+On her website, she writes children’s book recommendations, app recommendations, as well as child-friendly recipes with language tips for their family.

 Inspired and adapted from Thesunnysideupblog.com and Sallysbakingaddiction.com